The Avenue of the Volcanoes

 If Humboldt did it…

 Humboldt himself, while exploring the country in 1802, climbed the two peaks of Pichincha, Quito’s neighbouring volcano.
-He even tried his luck at Chimborazo, Ecuador’s highest mountain with 6263m.
+He even tried his luck at Chimborazo, Ecuador’s highest mountain at 6263m.

 Humboldt didn’t succeed though and had to break off his attempt 400 meters below the summit.
 Nevertheless, this was a world altitude record at the time.